1925 Tri-State tornado: Madison and Bollinger County, Missouri

 One minute after moving over Annapolis, it hit the small mining village of Leadanna.
 Some 21 homes were completely swept away, and several dozen more were damaged or destroyed.
 The mining plant was seriously damaged, the crusher mill and power house were completely destroyed, and the offices and other structures at the plant, including the tipple tower were severely damaged, although the smoke stack was left intact.
-Up to 50 people were injured in town when the tornado struck a mine, with inflicted damage costs totaling an estimated $200,000 (1925 USD).
-A person was killed along Highway C a few minutes later, and the tornado downed trees north of the Collins School.
+Up to 50 people were injured in town when the tornado struck a mine, and three were killed, with inflicted damage costs totaling an estimated $200,000 (1925 USD).
+The tornado then began causing a lot of damage over rural woodland, with large swaths of trees flattened north of the Collins School.
 It then crossed into the sparsely populated areas of Madison County south of Fredericktown, where the tornado steadily began to grow larger.
 Damage was inflicted to the Thomas Mills Farm north of Jewett, before the tornado moved south of the Cherokee Pass.
 In this area it damaged a home to the point where it was "torn from its foundation" and "tore down" several outbuildings on properties.
 A home on the Prichard Farm property was completely demolished, and a log house located east of the Castor River was destroyed, with several people suffering minor injuries.
 On the border of Madison County and Bollinger County, a property was "wrecked".
 After crossing into Bollinger County the tornado did significant damage to trees and rural farmhouses.
 On the Reva Henson Farm, the tornado sent a board flying through a hickory tree; everything on the property was destroyed.
-In this area, the tornado began producing ground scouring, with the soil being torn up.
+In this area, the tornado began producing ground scouring, with soil being torn up.